Angel-ML/angel/docs/design/psf_update_en.md

 	* Return value: none

 * **Expm1**
-	* Purpose: assign exp(x) - 1 for each element x of a row to the corresponding element of another row
+	* Purpose: assign exp(x)-1 for each element x of a row to the corresponding element of another row
 	* Parameters: matrix id, `from` row id, `to` row id
 	* Return value: none